waffleSheep/CNNblogpost/blogposts/part2.md

 Hello, welcome to Part 2.
 If you haven't read part 1, I strongly suggest you read it to gain a deeper understanding about the intuition about matrices more properly.
 This time, we are ending off the 2 part series with Convolution and Max Pooling Math.
-By the end of this, I will use all the knowledge over the 2 parts and build a network to do MNIST.
+By the end of this, I will use all the knowledge over the 2 parts and build a network to do MNIST

-### Adressing comments made about my previous post

-Before, I start with the 2nd post, I will address the comments made about the post.
-A lot of people said that using numpy meant that I wasn't doing it from "scratch".
-While this is true, I actually disagree because numpy's operations are incredibly simple to code out and can be done by a 2 year old child with an ipad using scratch.
-The use of numpy is a helpful abstraction to remove some of the matrix multiplication code and it is much much faster.
-So while I do agree, you can implement my math very easily and do the exact same thing I did at a sixteenth of the speed with 100 more lines of code.
-The second piece of criticism I got was from the sigma notation fan club who said my math could have been more easily expressed with sigma notation.
-While this may be true, you must understand that a sigma implies a loop, and I would rather die than use an unnecessary loop.
-This is because loops are a plague on society, if you wanna know why, you can DM me about it, but essentially it boils down to the fact that all loops look the same.
-Anyways, while I may joke around and all, a huge thanks to those who sat through my nonsense and decided to comment, you guys deserve an A+.
-Now, let us do the math.

 ##Changing and swapping notation